Black Francis McHugh: The Raid of Lisgoole Abbey

 In way of reparation for the Lord Deputy of Ireland's seizure of Lisgoole Abbey and as a measure to reimburse their fellow countrymen for punishing burdens of debt, Black Francis's gang raided the abbey.

 It is unclear who owned Lisgoole Abbey at the time.
 Sources say it was a Major Armstrong, who informed the authorities, the so-called militiamen, of the raid.
 Other sources state that the abbey at this time belonged to Sir Joseph Davies, an English lawyer.

 After the raid, the Irish Militia pursued Black Francis to the Sillees River from Enniskillen.
 When it looked as though the militiamen would successfully cut off the highwayman's escape route, he leaped the Sillees River in a single bound with his horse, a jump of 20 feet.
 The Captain of the militia remarked ”Corrigan, that's a good jump", and the Highwayman retorted "the Divil thank ye, I had a long race for it".

 Both parties continued their chase until Black Francis came to a hill called Druminiskill and there he threw the money he had looted in a bog hole, declaring that "some man or woman that came by after him would be rich".

 Other accounts of this story say that it was actually Black Francis's companion Supple Corrigan that leaped the Sillees.
 After his jump, it is said that Supple made his escape to the United States.

 The Last Stand of Proinsias Dubh

 When he was captured, Black Francis was reputed to have said that he had "run too fast to run long".

-The trial of Proinsaís Dubh took place at the prison in Enniskillen where the Technical School is now situated.
+The trial of Proinsías Dubh took place at the prison in Enniskillen where the Technical School is now situated.
 It was thought that Supple Corrigan escaped capture by disguising himself as a woman and hiding in the crowd of onlookers at the public trial.

 During the trial of Black Francis, the daughter of General Armstrong asked for clemency due to Black Francis's gentlemanly behaviour to her during the Abbey raid, but this was rejected by the jury and he was sentenced to be hanged.